Create Lab Configuration Files

 Data Model Transformation

-After reading the network topology, netlab create performs a complex data transformation to create device- and link-level data structures fully describing network topology, IP addressing and (optional) routing protocols.
+After reading the network topology, netlab create performs a complex data transformation to generate device- and link-level data structures that fully describe the network topology, IP addressing, and (optionally) routing protocols and data-plane features.

 You can influence the data model transformation with optional configuration modules and custom plugins.